apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

 There are additional optional parameters you can specify:

-* `channels`: channel indices to plot, defaults to `imec.mappedChannels`
+* `channels`: channel indices to plot, defaults to `imec.mappedChannels`.
-* `syncBits` : which sync bits to plot individually, defaults to `imec.syncBitsNamed`
+* `syncBits` : which sync bits to plot individually, defaults to `imec.syncBitsNamed`.
-* `gain`: global scaling factor, values larger then 1 will magnify the individual channels, defaults to 0.95
+* `gain`: global scaling factor, values larger then 1 will magnify the individual channels, defaults to 0.95.
-* `car`: perform common average referencing before plotting, defaults to false
+* `car`: perform common average referencing before plotting, defaults to false.
-* `downsample` : take every nth sample to speed up plotting, defaults to 1
+* `downsample` : take every nth sample to speed up plotting, defaults to 1.

 Good channels are plotted in black, non-connected channels in blue, and bad channels in red.
 Sync bits are also shown in red and are not affected by the normalization gain.